 The House System

 All Swan students are part of a tutor group and house.
-A student’s form tutor and co-tutor are their first point of contact for any pastoral issues.
-When the school grows, each house will have a Head of House and a non-teaching Deputy Head of House.
+A student’s form tutor are their first point of contact for any pastoral issues.
+Each house will have a Head of House and a non-teaching pastoral support champion.
 Heads of House will be responsible for their house and for having an overview of their students’ education, including their academic progress, welfare, and behaviour.

 Houses are a vertical community within a school.
-They facilitate students to collaborate and lead across year groups, as providing opportunities for healthy inter-house competition!
+They facilitate students to collaborate and lead across year groups, providing opportunities for healthy inter-house competition!

 Students spend 40 minutes per day in tutor time taking part in a pastoral curriculum designed to enhance their personal development.
 The pastoral curriculum can be seen below.
 It is centrally planned to make the best use of the time available, ensuring that no time is wasted.
 The pastoral curriculum is different from, but just as valuable as, the academic curriculum.

 - Monday – assembly; guided reading